solidzone/mailmeteor-landing/mail-merge-gmail.md

 **PROS:** Vocus.io provides a lot of features that don’t exist yet in Gmail such as: setting reminders, sharing templates with team members, or logging conversations to CRM.

 **CONS:** Mail merge is only a side feature of Vocus.io.
-You can email multiple at once with Mixmax but it’s not replacing a real mail merge solution.
+You can email multiple recipients at once with Mixmax but it’s not replacing a real mail merge solution.

 #### 10. Yesware